 Now is the time, to get to grips with Oleander

-A plant of motorways and hedges, Nerium oleander is so common along the Med, that this flowering shrub seldomly gets enough attention.
+AA plant of motorways and hedges, Nerium oleander is so common along the Med, that this flowering shrub seldomly gets enough attention.
 However this southern symbol adds a lot of joy – with suitable location, sufficient nutrients and good pruning.

 Twiggy shoots say: wrong location.
 Oleander wants full sun, always.
 He dislikes slopes, but loves lots of water when young.
 Visible basal roots show: something’s wrong.
 Mr. O. is tough, but he’ll frown at that.
 Compost is a solution.
 As a swift grower he needs regular formative pruning.
-Dead wood must go – all the way down, diseased branches are cut back to healthy wood by about three leaf nodes – a cut slightly above the node keeps diseases off.
+Dead wood must go – all the way down, diseased branches are cut back into healthy wood by about three leaf nodes – a cut slightly above the node keeps diseases off.

 But why a „rascal“?
 Oleander is beautiful, but poisonous in all parts.
 Even when burnt!
 Gloves and a dust mask are needed when renovating him.
-Kids and pets may not ingest pruning remains!
-However, feel free to compost him.
+Kids and pets may not ingest any of the pruning remains!
+However, feel free to compost it.